I - O

 1944) ~ Kenyan conservationist and fossil hunter

 The whole story is about change.
 We are very lucky that

 there is no doubt that we and everything living today has evolved.

 I have been raised to believe in freedom of thought and

 speech.
 If a minority wishes to accept that position it's their right.

 What I fear is that this minority may seem to be larger than it truly is.
-What is strange

 There once was a time when all

 What makes you think that a conscious,

 develop a code of ethics by which to live?